xline-kv/xline-operator/sidecar/README.md

-# sidecar-operator
+# xline-sidecar

-The sidecar-operator component of xline-operator
+The xline sidecar component of xline-operator